-You'll most often find these in processed and packaged foods and in nearly all restaurant food.
-(Yes.
-I said ALL restaurant food.)
+You'll often find these in processed and packaged foods and nearly all restaurant food.
+(Yes, I said ALL restaurant food.)

-Avoid: Peanut oil, Safflower oil, Sunflower oil, vegetable oil, shortening, margarine, soybean oil, corn oil, canola oil, and anything with the word "hydrogenated" or "trans" on the label.
+Avoid peanut oil, safflower oil, vegetable oil, shortening, margarine, soybean oil, corn oil, canola oil, and anything with the word "hydrogenated" or "trans" on the label.

-For those of you that eat nearly all your meals at restaurants, I have some bad news for you: It's going to catch up to you, and when it does, you'll probably be sitting in a doctors office hearing bad news.
+For those of you who eat nearly all your meals at restaurants, I have some bad news: It will catch up to you, and when it does, you'll probably be sitting in a doctor's office hearing bad news.

-It's bad for your waistline and your general health, and any nutrients that were in the raw version have been annihilated through the pasteurization process.
+It's terrible for your waistline, and your general health and any nutrients in the raw version have been eradicated through pasteurization.
 (Raw milk, if you can get your hands on it, is an entirely different story.)

-*Technically dairy is not "strict Paleo," but many in the Paleo community have come to realize that dairy can be used strategically with result.
+*Technically, dairy is not "strict Paleo," but many in the Paleo community have realized that dairy can be used strategically with the result.

 Just do it.

-Try to extend how long you go without food on a regular basis.
+Try to extend how long you go without food regularly.
 You can call this "fasting."

-How much you should eat is an answer that only you can answer for you.
+How much you should eat is an answer that only you can give.

-I can't give you the exact amount of food you should eat when following a Paleo diet, or any diet for that matter, but I can give you general ranges as well as the tools need to figure it out for yourself.
+I can't give you the exact amount of food you should eat when following a Paleo diet, but I can give you general ranges and the tools needed to figure it out for yourself.

-But before I give you these recommendations, I need you to first understand something.
+But before I give you these recommendations, I need you to understand something.

-Until the bulk of your diet consists of Real Food, you won't be able to follow the following recommendations below because they will only work if you are eating about 90% of your calories in the form of Real Food.
+Until the bulk of your diet consists of real food, you won't be able to follow the following recommendations below because they will only work if you eat about 90% of your calories in the form of real food.

-So before you start worrying about how much you should or shouldn't eat, get off the processed/restaurant food and start buying and preparing Real Food ingredients at home.
+So before worrying about how much you should or shouldn't eat, get off the processed or restaurant food and start buying and preparing real food ingredients at home.

-After that, you can figure out how much food you should eat for your specific body type and goals.
+After that, you can determine how much food you should eat for your specific body type and goals.

 A Rough Guide

-You can't control food intake when you are eating food throughout the day.
+You can only control your food intake during the day.

 Snacking begets snacking because of the hormonal rollercoaster your body goes through.

-In fact, snacking is usually what sabotages weight loss efforts for those that have already made drastic improvements in their diet.
+Snacking usually sabotages weight loss efforts for those who have already made drastic improvements in their diet.

-Don't snack and eat only Real Food, preferably food you've made from scratch at home.
+Don't snack and eat only real food, preferably food you've made at home.

 After you have these two down, aim to get your total daily calorie intake from 2 or 3 meals a day.

-When you sit down to eat your meals, focus on eating slow and eating your fat and protein before your carbs.
+When you sit down to eat your meals, focus on eating slowly and eating fat and protein before carbs.
 Carbs come last.

-By eating slow and getting your fill from fat, protein and non-starchy veggies, you'll have much less room in your belly leftover for the carbs, dairy, and other foods that require moderation.
+By eating slowly and getting your fill from fat, protein, and non-starchy veggies, you'll have much less room in your belly left over for carbs, dairy, and other foods that require moderation.

-After that, keep eating slow until you are satisfied.
+After that, keep eating slowly until you are satisfied.

-If you're a fast eater (like me), you're prone to overeat.
+If you're a fast eater (like me), you're prone to overeating.

-In this case, you should coach yourself to stop eating a couple times throughout your meal.
-Also try slowing yourself.
-Make sure you chew extra chews—not only does this slow you down, but it also improves digestion.
+In this case, you should coach yourself to stop eating a couple of times throughout your meal.
+Also, try slowing down.
+Make sure you chew extra hard—not only does this slow you down, but it also improves digestion.

 How to figure out how much food you should eat on a Paleo diet (or any diet):

-Eat until you feel satisfied over the course of 1-3 meals a day while adhering to these rules:
+Eat until you feel satisfied for 1-3 meals a day while adhering to these rules:

 - Eat slow.
 Then eat even slower than that.
-(BTW, this is one of the most effective weight loss tips I know.)
+(BTW, this is one of the most effective weight loss tips.)

 - Slow down towards the end of your meal.
 Consider taking a break or two before finishing your last bite.

-If you want to lose weight, eat more fat and protein and less starchy carbs while making sure to eat as little sugar as possible.
+If you want to lose weight, eat more fat and protein and less starchy carbs while eating as little sugar as possible.

-Then follow the rules above while slowly cutting back on the total amount of calories you put on your plate.
+Then follow the rules above while slowly reducing the total calories you put on your plate.

-You should also skip meals often and implement some form of intermittent fasting.
+You should also skip meals frequently and implement some form of intermittent fasting.

-Eat more total calories consisting of lots of fat and protein and plenty of sweet potatoes.
+Eat more calories consisting of fat, protein, and sweet potatoes.
 White rice can also help you gain weight.

-Then you eat those ingredients at home after preparing them over 2 or 3 meals each day.
+Then you eat those ingredients at home after preparing them for 2 or 3 meals daily.
 You avoid all restaurant food.
 All snacks.
 All soda.
 All alcohol.
 All grains.

 How do you think you'd feel?

-Food is a drug, and like any drug, there are hormonal responses in your body when you ingest it.
+Food is a drug; like any drug, it has hormonal responses when you ingest it.

-If you stop eating the foods you regularly eat, your body might respond with a kind of "detox."
-This detox is your body dealing with the absence of the food—and their carbs, proteins, and fats—it's used to getting.
+If you stop eating the foods you regularly eat, your body might respond with a "detox."
+This detox is your body's way of dealing with the absence of the foods—and their carbs, proteins, and fats—it's used to getting.

-Since each person is different, each body is going to respond differently to the removal of certain foods.
+Since each person is different, each body will respond differently to removing certain foods.

-Typically, the worse your diet is, the harder your body is going to take it when you cut out the sugars and grains and other inflammatory foods your body is used to getting.
+Typically, the worse your diet is, the harder your body will take it when you cut out the sugars, grains, and other inflammatory foods your body is used to getting.

-That being said, most of us have at least one not-so-healthy food addiction.
-Maybe for you it's binging on Ben and Jerry's every weekend.
-Or maybe you love those huge sugar-filled Frappes at Starbucks.
-If you are like me, you might eat wayyyy too much dark chocolate.
-And so on.
+That said, most of us have at least one not-so-healthy food addiction.
+Maybe for you, it's bingeing on Ben and Jerry's every weekend.
+Or you may love those substantial, sugar-filled frappes at Starbucks.
+If you are like me, you might eat way too much dark chocolate. and so on.

-Whatever it is, the chemical components of these foods that keep you coming back for more are the ones that are going to kick your beeeehind when you try to cut them out of your diet.
+Whatever it is, the chemical components of these foods that keep you coming back for more will kick you in the behind when you try to cut them out of your diet.

-When you eat food, you trigger a hormonal response in your body, just like when you pop a pill.
+Eating food triggers a hormonal response, like when you pop a pill.

 So, what happens when a hard drug addict goes cold turkey?

-And for the hardest addicts, withdrawal can kill.
+And for the most challenging addicts, withdrawal can kill.

-Of course, quitting junk food cold turkey isn't going to kill you, but it will produce withdrawal-like effects that you need to be prepared for if you want to win the battle against your body.
+Of course, quitting junk food cold turkey won't kill you, but it will produce withdrawal-like effects that you need to be prepared for if you want to win the battle against your body.

-Here are a few of the common things you'll face when moving from junk food to a clean Real Food diet.
+Here are some everyday things you'll face when moving from junk food to a clean, real-food diet.

-If you eat a lot of carbohydrates, your going to have higher-than-average blood glucose and insulin levels, both of which perpetuate snacking and eating more carbohydrates.
+If you eat a lot of carbohydrates, you will have higher-than-average blood glucose and insulin levels, perpetuating snacking and eating more carbohydrates.

-This chronic snacking combined with your chronically elevated blood sugar levels become a state your body is used to.
-So when you try to go without eating carbs or without snacking for any extended period of time, you're body is likely to respond by feeling nauseous, tired and cranky.
+This chronic snacking, combined with your chronically elevated blood sugar levels, becomes a state your body is used to.
+So when you try to go without eating carbs or snacking for any extended period, your body is likely to respond by feeling nauseous, tired, and cranky.

-This transition is often the hardest part of transitioning to a Real Food eating style.
+This transition is often the most challenging part of transitioning to a real-food eating style.

-If you are a heavy carb eater and/or a snacker, this process is going to be extra difficult for you because your body is used to the constant supply of food and the carbs.
+If you are a heavy carb eater and a snacker, this process will be extra tricky because your body is used to the constant supply of food and carbs.

-When you move from more frequent eating to less frequent eating, or from more carbs to less carbs, you're almost always going to feel crappy for a few days, maybe even a week or two.
+Moving from more frequent to less frequent eating or from more carbs to fewer carbs will almost always make you feel crappy for a few days, maybe even a week or two.
 That's the bad news.

-The good news is, it will pass if you ride it out.
+The good news is that it will pass if you ride it out.

 Then, when you break the snack/carb cycle, you'll feel better and get better results all around—and if weight loss is your goal, you'll be on your way to burning off the fat.

-You will no longer be a slave to food; you'll be able to skip meals when you want, and you'll rarely get the same kind of nagging hunger you used to.
+You will no longer be a slave to food; you'll be able to skip meals when you want and rarely get the same kind of nagging hunger you used to.

 It can be life-changing.

-A tip: When you start feeling your body craving some carbs/calories, eat protein or fat instead.
+A tip: When you start feeling your body craving carbs or calories, eat protein or fat instead.

-This one's especially hard for people that have tried following conventional nutrition advice... especially the "low fat" kind of advice.
+This one's tough for people who have tried following conventional nutrition advice, especially the "low fat" kind.

-Even though there are now mountains of research dispelling the "lipid hypothesis" myth, the mainstream media—and the masses—have yet to catch up (big surprise).
+Even though there is now mountains of research dispelling the "lipid hypothesis" myth, the mainstream media—and the masses—have yet to catch up (big surprise).

-What you have to do is this: You have to replace carbs with clean fat.
+What you have to do is replace carbs with pure fat.

-If you don't, you will fall victim to #1 on this list.
+You will fall victim to #1 on this list if you don't.

-You also might run the risk of under-consuming calories, which is not a healthy and sustainable way of losing weight.
+You also might risk under-consuming calories, which is not a healthy and sustainable way of losing weight.

-The best way to eat more fat is to add healthy fat to each meal.
+Adding healthy fat to each meal is the best way to eat more fat.
 Treat fat like a side dish the same way you treat your veggies.